-In the past five trading days, T-Mobile was the biggest gainer with its share price increasing 3.6% while Qualcomm was the biggest decliner with its stock down 3.1%.
+In the past five trading days, Verizon was the biggest gainer with its share price increasing 2.3% while Juniper was the biggest decliner with its stock down 4.7%.

-Over the past six months, Motorola has been the best performer with its stock appreciating 32.6%, while CenturyLink was the biggest decliner with its stock down 36%.
+Over the past six months, Qualcomm has been the best performer with its stock appreciating 27.1%, while Arista Networks was the biggest decliner with its stock down 28.8%.

-Over the past six months, the Zacks Telecommunications Services industry has recorded average growth of 3.8% while the S&P 500 has rallied 14.3%.
+Over the past six months, the Zacks Telecommunications Services industry has recorded average decline of 2.6% while the S&P 500 has rallied 1%.

 What’s Next in the Telecom Space?

-In addition to product launches and deployment of 5G technologies, all eyes will remain glued to how the United States and China continue their trade negotiations and its cascading effect on the industry.
+In addition to strategic deals, product launches and 5G deployments, all eyes will remain glued to how the government handles the trade war and its cascading effect on the industry.